WillFK/t-blondi/README.md

 - install node.js (windows, mac, linux...)
 - install dependencies by runnig: `npm i puppeteer `
-- to run the program type: `node blondi.js [your query here]`
+- run the program: `node blondi.js [your query here]`

 ## PARAMETERS

-It's is possible to choose the amount of channels you'd like to scrap.
+It's is possible to choose the amount of channels you want to scrap.
 You can also apply some filters to your query.
 To do so, follow these steps:

 - at project level, create a file called `properties.json`
 - the content of the file should follow this template: